Photos from this trip can be found here.

 Just under 5,200’, Guye Peak looked like a piece of cake.
 That may be the case in the dry months, in winters months the peak a different beast.

-Shortly after leaving the Alpental ski area and going up the slope, I found some old snowshoe tracks on the steep slopes that looked to be heading toward the Snoqualmie Mountain/Guye Peak trail junction.
-I followed the tracks for a while before they disappeared just before the junction.
-The wind grew stronger and the snow continued to fall as I tried to find my way to the upper meadows.
-The upper meadows is where I left the trail and headed south toward Guye Peak.
+Shortly after leaving the Alpental ski area, I found some old snowshoe tracks on the steep slopes that looked to be heading toward the Snoqualmie Mountain/Guye Peak trail junction.
+I followed the tracks for a while before they dwindled right before reaching the junction.
+The wind grew stronger and the snow continued to fall as I found my way to the saddle where I left the trail and headed south toward Guye Peak.
 On a clear day, Guye Peak would probably be in view from the saddle.

 Afterward I made a quick descent and got back down to the ski area just before dark.